Garden Arch News & Advice ... since 2010

 3. Flat Top Arch

-Flat Top Arches
+Flat Top Garden Arches

 Although there are a few metal arches in this style, they are predominantly timber arches due in part to the extra difficulty in shaping curved wooden sections.